Creating a Private VXC

 With a Port configured, you can deploy a private VXC to connect to another Port local to the current company account.
 A private VXC is essentially a point-to-point Ethernet connection between an A-End (your Port) and a B-End (the Private VXC destination type).
 For example, you could create an interconnect within a data center to extend your private network backbone capability, or connect a production data center to a redundant data center for disaster recovery.

-For details on creating a private VXC for Megaport Cloud Router (MCR), see Creating a VXC.
+For details on creating a private VXC for Megaport Cloud Router (MCR), see Creating an MCR VXC.

 To deploy a private VXC